Spanish Lawyers – the good, the bad and the ugly of the legal system

 Her office was large and gloomy, with peeling paint and furniture that looked like it’d been found next to a dumpster.
 Mostly empty, lit with a single fluorescent bulb.
 I half expected to hear the clacking of a 1940s-model typewriter from the back room, or perhaps be stabbed in horror-movie fashion.

 Anyway, if she hadn’t just given me a shit-ton of bad news, I might have let the “yankee” thing slide.
 But she had just sarcastically smiled through a recounting of the months of pain that awaited me and Morena.
 She seemed to enjoy it, actually.

 Then and only then did she call me a yankee.

 I said, “Yankees are the ones from the East Coast.
 I’m from the desert.”

 “It’s a figure of speech”, she responded.

 All of 52 years old and still hadn’t learned the word “estadounidense” apparently.

 (Back on the ranch, we didn’t like yankees either.
 “Yankee” sounded like some group of Ivy League snobs who row boats for fun and wear sweaters tied around their necks.
-I was horrified when I found out that for foreigners it applies to anyone from the US.)
+I was horrified when I first found out that for foreigners it applies to anyone from the US.)

 Lawyer #7 was a beautiful Dominican woman in a pencil skirt.

 By this time, it appears we’re moving up in the world.